5 Best Password Managers for Linux in 2024: Safe + Intuitive

 • Local hosting.

-I really appreciate that Bitwarden gives you the option to self-host your password vault on your own system.
+I really appreciate that Bitwarden gives you the option to self-host your password vault on your own system or server.
 This lets Linux users limit their dependence on third-party providers for their login security.
+For some, this might make up for the fact that Bitwarden is way less intuitive than the likes of 1Password.
+On that note, Bitwarden can be quite tricky.
+This might not be a huge problem for experienced users, but it’s undoubtedly a downside.
+Still, Linux users can benefit from extensive Linux-centered documentation.

 Bottom Line:

-Bitwarden is the best open-source password manager I’ve used for Linux — it’s very secure, provides comprehensive vault audit reports, and supports local data storage.
+Bitwarden is the best open-source password manager I’ve used for Linux — it’s very secure, provides comprehensive vault audit reports, and supports local data storage and self-hosted servers.
 It’s not the best for ease of use overall, but it’s still better than other open-source password managers.
 There’s a 30-day money-back guarantee for all premium plans.

 Read our full Bitwarden review